Let’s Address The Trauma You’re Finally Ready To Release

 How often do I need to have sessions?

-Changes happen much more quickly when you have the momentum of weekly sessions.
-I recommend starting with weekly sessions, and then reassessing together.
+Changes (like feeling less anxious and more calm) happen much more quickly when you have the momentum of weekly sessions.
+I recommend starting with weekly sessions, and then reassessing together if you like.
+You’ll always be in choice about this.

 How long does this take?

-Can I keep working my therapist and also work with you?
+Can I keep working with my therapist and also work with you?

-Absolutley.
-If you’re working with a therapist you adore, but they don’t offer parts work or Brainspotting and you’d like to try them, you can work with me short term while continuing working with your wonderful therapist.
+Absolutely.
+If you’re working with a therapist you adore, but they don’t offer parts work or Brainspotting, you can work with me while continuing working with your wonderful therapist.

 Can I use my health insurance to pay for sessions?